nagypeti/test_jenkins/README.md

-Created test repository to play with Jenkins bla bla
+Created test repository to play with Jenkins blabla

-more more bla bla

-dslfdsjklfsdljfsélkjfds